-The Best Seats If You’re Traveling with a Large Group
+The Best Seats if You’re Traveling With a Large Group

-The Best Seat If You’re Sick
+The Best Seats if You’re Sick

 However, if you have a tendency towards motion sickness, a seat over the wings will be your best bet to avoid as much turbulence as possible.

 Flying on Southwest Airlines can be great — you won’t have to pay to check your bags and you can change your flight with no penalty.
-Plus you can choose any seat you want once you’re on the plane.
+Plus, you can choose any seat you want once you’re on the plane.
 While that might be a little confusing at first, once you know what you’re doing, it’s a great system.

 Knowing what type of flyer you are can help guide you to the right seat.
 Once you know what works best for you, you’ll be boarding your flights like a pro.

 Featured Image Credit: Image Credit: Stephen M. Keller

 Frequently Asked Questions